edsu/inkdroid.org/_posts/2023-09-14-memento-bisect.md

 methodically search the list of versions for a page in a particular web archive, looking for some text to be present or missing.

-When mentioning this over [in the Fediverse](https://social.coop/@edsu/111025660642054642) I learned about recent work that [Lesly Frew](https://digipres.club/@Lesley) has been doing at Old Dominion University to model and visualize the changes to websites that are stored in web archives [@Frew:2023].
+When mentioning this over [in the Fediverse](https://social.coop/@edsu/111025660642054642) I learned about recent work that [Lesley Frew](https://digipres.club/@Lesley) has been doing at Old Dominion University to model and visualize the changes to websites that are stored in web archives [@Frew:2023].

 She has been studying how journalists and researchers, such as those associated with the [Environmental Data Governance Initiative](https://edgi.org/), need to be able to find and visualize changes to web content.
 EDGI's [Web Monitoring](https://envirodatagov.org/website-governance/monitoring-team/) project has been using empirical data collected from the web to help them ground their research and reporting around environmental data access issues.